rmedinahu/rmedinahu.github.io/cs443/course-info/midterm-questions.md

 12. Describe the general sequence of events that make up a process switch?

+**See page 95-96 in textbook**

+>	1. Hardware stacks program counter, etc.
+>	2. Hardware loads new program counter from interrupt vector.
+>	3. Assembly-language procedure saves registers.
+>	4. Assembly-language procedure sets up new stack.
+>	5. C interrupt service runs (typically reads and buffers input).
+>	6. Scheduler decides which process is to run next.
+>	7. C procedure returns to the assembly code.
+>	8. Assembly-language procedure starts up new current process.

 13. What is a race condition?
 Briefly describe a scenario where this condition could be met and how it could be prevented.

 14. If you mentioned *critical region* in your previous answer, briefly explain how we implement such regions.
 If you didn't mention *critical region*, then please revisit your previous answer.